xupsh/PYNQ_GreenGrass/README.md

     ![RD](https://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-068.png)
     For 1-Click, choose Use Defaults.
 This option generates a device certificate with attached AWS IoT policy and public and private key.
     ![1C](https://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-069.png)
-    Create a folder on your computer.
+    Create a folder on your publisher board.
 Download the certificate and keys for your device into the folder.
     ![CF](https://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-070.png)
     Make a note of the common hash component in the file names for the HelloWorld_Publisher device certificate and keys (in this example, bcc5afd26d).
 You need it later.
 Choose Finish.
     Decompress the hash-setup.tar.gz file.
 For example, run the following command:
     ```shell
     tar -xzf hash-setup.tar.gz
     ```
-    Choose Add Device and repeat steps 3 - 7 to add a new device to the group.
+    Choose Add Device and repeat steps to add a new device to the group.
     Name this device HelloWorld_Subscriber.
-Download the certificates and keys for the device to your computer.
+Download the certificates and keys for the device to your subscriber board.
 Save and decompress them in the same folder that you created for HelloWorld_Publisher.
     Again, make a note of the common hash component in the file names for the HelloWorld_Subscriber device.
     You should now have two devices in your AWS IoT Greengrass group:
     ![tg](https://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-071.png)